avjui/esp-idf-tlv493d/README.md

   - Manual mode

 Here you can find a short example how to use the library in your project.

 :file_folder: You can also find an example in [example](https://github.com/avjui/esp-idf-tlv493d/tree/master/example) folder.

+:warning: The library was only tested with esp-idf version `5.1` and `5.2`

 ### Installation <a name = "installing"></a>

 #### ESP-IDF <a name = "esp-idf"></a>

-The library contains a [idf_component.yml]{.title-ref} file.
+The library contains a `idf_component.yml` file.
 So you can install it with the esp-idf packagemanager to be accessible in your project.

-To integrate it to your project create a file named [idf_component.yml]{.title-ref} and put following lines in it.
+To integrate it to your project create a file named `idf_component.yml` and put following lines in it.

 ``` yaml
 dependencies: